HistoricEngland/H.API/JoiningInstructions.md

 The method best suiting your circumstance will depend on factors, such as, the level of in-house IT support you can call on and if you use a third-party service.

-We are supporting the implementation of API services by third-party suppliers (e.g. HBSMR API 2.0) who will be able to handle the new process for you.
+We are supporting the implementation of API services by third-party suppliers (see under options one and two above) who will be able to handle the new process for you.

 Records submitted for validation and inclusion in the Heritage Gateway must be compliant with the Heritage Gateway Record (HGR) schema.
 Under options one and three, we can help you map your data to the schema.